Fillmore County Property Taxes

 The median home value in Fillmore County, Nebraska is $131,200, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Nebraska?
+How does Fillmore County rank for property taxes in Nebraska?

 Counties with Similar Tax Rates